-Restaurants — In addition to the Café at Easy Entertainment on the campus of Rising Sun Mills there is an incredible diversity of ethnic, local and regional foods in Olneyville Square, Atwells Avenue and Broadway.
+Restaurants — In addition to the Easy Entertaining Café on the campus of Rising Sun Mills there is an incredible diversity of ethnic, local and regional foods in Olneyville Square, Atwells Avenue, and Broadway.
 Providence is a foodie mecca, with award winning restaurants and shops serving cuisines from all over the world.
-The West Side is quickly becoming one of the hottest food and drink destinations in the country, with recent accolades for Loie Fuller, Nick’s On Broadway, Julian’s, the Avery, Broadway Bistro, and Easy Entertainment coming from Bon Appétit, Gourmet, Santé, Saveur and other critical outlets.
+The West Side is quickly becoming one of the hottest food and drink destinations in the country, with recent accolades for Nick’s On Broadway, Julian’s, the Avery, Broadway Bistro, Bayberry Beer Hall, and Easy Entertaining coming from Bon Appétit, Gourmet, Santé, Saveur and other critical outlets.
 Providence was recently voted one of the ten hippest cities in America by Travel and Leisure magazine, a designation certain to cause a collective groan from West Siders.

 Shopping — There are many shops, stores and services within blocks of Rising Sun for the convenience of residents and employees alike.
-Atwells Avenue and Broadway are lined with specialty shops; Eagle Square is a full service shopping center with many national and regional retailers, and Providence Place mall, southern New England’s premier regional shopping mall, is five minutes away.
+Atwells Avenue and Broadway are lined with specialty shops, and Providence Place mall, southern New England’s premier regional shopping mall, is five minutes away.
 Garden City in Cranston is just a short drive away.